calvached/HTTPServer/README.md

 Cob spec is included in this project as a submodule.
 RubySlim is included in this project as a submodule.

-To run Cob Spec, execute:
+To run Cob Spec, navigate to the cob_spec directory and execute:
+`mvn package`
+Then run Cob Spec with:
 `java -jar fitnesse.jar -p 9090`

-Then navigate to:
+Navigate to the following url to view Cob Spec:
 `http://localhost:9090/HttpTestSuite`

 __Note:__